Ariane23-hub/UAlbany-Demo/docs/info.md

 -->

 ## How it works
+A SINGLE AND GATE

 Explain how your project works

 ## How to test
+LOOP THROUGH ALL COMBINATIONS OF INPUTS FOR 2 BITS

 Explain how to use your project

 ## External hardware
+A SINGLE LED

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any